Comparison of SAT-based and ASP-based Algorithms for Inconsistency Measurement: SAT-Based Algorithms for Selected Inconsistency Measures

 This formula represents that if $\varFor$ is not true, then the new variable $\mathsf{hit}_\varFor$ is set to true.
 Note that all atoms of the input knowledge base $\kb$ still appear in the encoding as part of $\varFor$ (SDH2).

-We represent the upper bound for the number of models with distances $>0$ by adding one at-most-$u$ constraint that restricts the number of $\mathsf{hit}_\varFor \in \mathsf{HIT_{\kb}}$ that are allowed to be set to true:
+We then represent the upper bound for the number of models with distances $>0$ by adding one at-most-$u$ constraint that restricts the number of $\mathsf{hit}_\varFor \in \mathsf{HIT_{\kb}}$ that are allowed to be set to true:

-The following result establishes that the above encoding faithfully implements the hit-distance measure.
-The proof of the theorem below is given in Appendix \ref{app:proof-sat-hit-dist}. \begin{theorem} For a given value $u$, the encoding $\sathit(\kb,u)$ is satisfiable if and only if $\ihdalal(\kb) \leq u$. \end{theorem}
+In total, $\sathit(\kb,u)$ is defined by (SDH1)--(SDH4).
+Appendix \ref{app:proof-sat-hit-dist} provides an overview of $\sathit(\kb,u)$ (i.\,e., Encoding~\ref{tab:sat-dalal-hit}), as well as the correctness proof of the theorem below. \begin{theorem} For a given value $u$, the encoding $\sathit(\kb,u)$ is satisfiable if and only if $\ihdalal(\kb) \leq u$. \end{theorem}